VACLab/Co-op/README.md

 # Co-op

 Co-op is a python library consists of a set of measures (./src/measures) and operators (./src/operators) that can compute counterfactual subsets of input dataset for designing and implementing visualization systems.

-See the paper for more details about the subset computation theory, operator-based model, measures, and operators.
+See the [Counterfactual Operators](https://vaclab.unc.edu/publication/iv_2024_wang_b/) paper for details.

 Import packages directly if you want to use it.
 Import operators package only if you've implemented your own measures.

-A JavaScript implementation of Co-op is attached in the folder ./utils/JavaScript as well.
+The functions for computation of counterfactual guidance are under ./src/measures/cf_guidance.py.
+Use get_cf_guidance_score to compute the counterfactual guidance value and get_distribution_score to compute the subset distribution score.
+See the [Counterfactual Guidance](https://vaclab.unc.edu/publication/tvcg_2025_wang_b/) paper for details.

 ## Usage